Grady Howard: Early life and career

 In April 1951, Howard was appointed mayor of Spring Lake by the General Assembly following the town's incorporation.
 He went on to win a special municipal election and continue to serve for 10 years.
 He served four more years in two later terms.

 He served as the first president of the Greater Spring Lake Chamber of Commerce organized in 1962 and for almost 20 years on the Cumberland County Joint Planning Board.
 He was active in the Spring Lake Lions Club and was a past commander of American Legion Post No. 230 in Spring Lake.
 He also served as chairman of the Spring Lake Democratic precinct.

 Howard held membership in the North Carolina Beekeepers' Association, handling gallberry and gum honey in several farms in Cedar Creek and Harnett County, North Carolina.

 He was a member of Cape Fear Valley Hospital's original board of trustees and a member of Highland Baptist Church in Taylors, South Carolina although he attended the First Presbyterian Church in Spring Lake for more than 50 years.

 The Grady Howard conference room was dedicated on June 24, 1979 at the new Spring Lake Town Hall.

 Personal life

 Howard was married to Elma Mattie Walker (1917–2007) from 1941 until his death in 1989.
 He had one daughter: Dianne, and two granddaughters: Jami and Megan.
+His granddaughter Jami McLaughlin was elected Mayor Pro Tem in Spring Lake in 2003 and served two terms.